nsauzede/realist/rtiow/README.md

 # Ray tracing in one weekend
 See here : https://raytracing.github.io
-This repo contains my experiments following the excellent book above, implemented in Rust, Nim, C, C++, Odin, V and Go. (sorted by runtime perf)
+This repo contains my experiments following the excellent book above, implemented in Rust, Nelua, Nim, C, C++, Odin, V and Go. (sorted by runtime perf)

 # rtiow
 Benchmark :